ePages-de/epages-docs/_posts/2016/2016-08-09-kubernetes-etcd-cluster.md

 ### Installing the etcd daemon

 In the next step we install the etcd daemon.
-It will be managed via the [Systemd](https://www.freedesktop.org/wiki/Software/systemd/).
+It will be managed via [Systemd](https://www.freedesktop.org/wiki/Software/systemd/).
 By using the **EnvironmentFile** parameter in the service description, the configuration can be easily outsourced to an extra file (**options.env**).
 As the option **ETCD_ADVERTISE_CLIENT_URLS** is node-specific, you will have to enter the IP of the primary network card per node.
 To simplify this, we use the variable **PRIMARY_HOST_IP**  in the following commands: